vpilotdesigns/vpilotdesigns.github.io/_pages/SKAR.md

 This all-new version of SKAR El Edén has been carefully handcrafted for Microsoft Flight Simulator 2024, making full use of the platform’s next-generation features while maintaining smooth, optimized performance on both PC and Xbox.

 ✨ Key Features:
-✅ Accurate 2024 airport layout with updated taxiways and markings ✅ Handcrafted 3D terminal and control tower with realistic PBR materials ✅ Custom ground textures for aprons, taxiways, and runway surfaces ✅ Realistic night environment with dynamic lighting and emissive details ✅ Detailed surroundings including access roads, vegetation, and local objects ✅ Optimized performance and full MSFS 2024 compatibility
+✅ Accurate 2025 airport layout with updated taxiways and markings ✅ Handcrafted 3D terminal and control tower with realistic PBR materials ✅ Custom ground textures for aprons, taxiways, and runway surfaces ✅ Realistic night environment with dynamic lighting and emissive details ✅ Detailed surroundings including access roads, vegetation, and local objects ✅ Optimized performance and fully MSFS 2024 native

 💡 **Note:** This version of SKAR is available as a **FREE upgrade for owners of the MSFS 2020 version**.